Open or Close Alert Message

 Goal 3: The DO Program has sufficient financial resources readily available to meet the needs of the COM and to achieve the COM mission, consistent with its projected and authorized class size.

-Goal 4: The DO program has modern facilities, equipment, and resources available to faculty, staff, students, alumni and community to achieve educational, curricular, and research goals.
+Goal 4: The DO program has sufficient physical facilities, equipment, and resources readily available and accessible to faculty, staff, students, alumni and the community for clinical, instructional, research and technological functions at all campuses to achieve its mission.

-Goal #5: The DO program provides a professional, respectful, non-discriminatory, and intellectually stimulating academic and clinical environment.
+Goal #5: The DO program provides a professional, respectful, non-discriminatory, culturally sensitive and intellectually stimulating academic and clinical environment.

-Goal #11: The DO program assesses programmatic and individual student outcomes using data to continuously improve all aspects of the COM.
+Goal #11: The DO program assesses programmatic and individual student outcomes, including attainment of osteopathic core competencies and skills to ensure GME readiness, using data to continuously improve all aspects ofthe COM to meet its mission.

 Strategic Plan Reports